metacpan/metacpan-cpan-extracted/distros/X/XS-libcatch/clib/docs/reporter-events.md

 void assertionEnded( AssertionStats const& assertionStats );
 ```

-`assertionStarting` is called after the expression is captured, but before
+The `assertionStarting` event is emitted before the expression in the
-the assertion expression is evaluated.
-This might seem like a minor
+assertion is captured or evaluated and `assertionEnded` is emitted
-distinction, but what it means is that if you have assertion like
+afterwards.
+This means that given assertion like `REQUIRE(a + b == c + d)`,
-`REQUIRE( a + b == c + d )`, then what happens is that `a + b` and `c + d`
+Catch2 first emits `assertionStarting` event, then `a + b` and `c + d`
-are evaluated before `assertionStarting` is emitted, while the `==` is
+are evaluated, then their results are captured, the comparison is evaluated,
-evaluated after the event.
+and then `assertionEnded` event is emitted.

 ## Benchmarking events